 As you can imagine, there aren’t a lot of reasons why it’s necessary to work for a New York company outside of the state of New York.
 However, imagine working for a New York company that requires you to spend all of your time in Alaska working on an oil pipeline.
 In that scenario – or any scenario where your employer requires you to live outside of New York – you shouldn’t be subject to New York State income taxes.
-But if you’re living in Florida because it’s sunny?
+But if you’re living in Florida because it’s sunny and a great place to be a freelancer?
 That’s just convenient for you (and it turns out, convenient for New York too).

 One of the many problems with the Huckaby case is that it’s quite old.
 The Court of Appeals upheld the ruling in March 2005.
 Huckaby himself worked remotely from 1983 until 1991.
 This case has nothing to do with modern “telecommuting” trends and is clearly outdated.
 But it’s good for New York, so I don’t expect the state to change it anytime soon.

 There’s also the possibility of double-taxation, since the state where you are a resident will still want its fair share too (if there is a state income tax).
 While there should be tax credits to mitigate the double-taxation, it obviously bears further research if this situation applies to you (or if you are planning on doing something like this in the future).

 New York provides some guidance on how you can be exempted from paying nonresident taxes if you meet certain factors.
 Those possibilities are set forth in TSB-M-06(5)(I).
 They’re unlikely to apply to a lawyer that is working remotely for a New York firm.